LinuxForHealth/FHIR/docs/src/pages/guides/FHIRPerformanceGuide.md

 Instead, do this: `Patient/175517d8bea-32d33eec-d98f-4c99-a3cf-06a113ddcf08/CareTeam?status=http://hl7.org/fhir/care-team-status|active`

 This is especially important for code values that are common across systems (e.g short strings like "active").
-However, the IBM FHIR Server supports a SearchParameter extension which allows the server to add an implicit `[system]|` prefix for certain token parameter searches that come in with just a `[code]`.
+However, the LinuxForHealth FHIR Server supports a SearchParameter extension which allows the server to add an implicit `[system]|` prefix for certain token parameter searches that come in with just a `[code]`.

 For example, when a search parameter targets an element of type Code that has a required binding, there is typically a single implicit system for the code.
-In such cases, the IBM FHIR Server models these Code subtypes as Enums and the values are indexed with their implicit system.
+In such cases, the LinuxForHealth FHIR Server models these Code subtypes as Enums and the values are indexed with their implicit system.
 When the corresponding SearchParameter definition is decorated with the same implicit system (via this extension), it provides maximum specificity for the query to efficiently retrieve the token value.

 For all such search parameters in the base spec, and first-class implementation guides that we package, we have taken the liberty to add these extensions a priori.
 For example, for `SearchParameter-Account-status`, the following extension tells the server to process a query like `Account?status=active` as if it were specified like `Account?status=http://hl7.org/fhir/audit-event-outcome|active`:
 ```